Assistance programs Boone County Kentucky.

 United Ministries, which is located in nearby Erlanger, may be able to offer help to individuals of families who are facing an eviction or disconnection of their utility service.
 They also have a summer fan program, food bank, clothing, and holiday assistance.
 Another focus is on providing prescription medications and health care equipment.
 Call (859) 727-0300, or find more United Ministries Boone County assistance programs.

 St. Vincent De Paul - This non-profit provides temporary financial assistance and other forms of aid and support, including prescription medications.
 The charity also has a thrift shop, food bank in Boone County, information on government programs, and much more.
-Call (859) 341-3219, or read St. Vincent Boone County.
+There are free vouchers, clothes, small kitchen appliances and other free stuff in Boone County.
+Call (859) 341-3219, or St. Vincent Boone County.

 Boone County Department of Children and Family Services is the Social Service agency that provides government grants, public aid, job programs and other resources.
 Most of this is for the very low income, poor, disabled, elderly and others.
 A number of public assistance programs are offered, and they include SNAP food stamps or WIC vouchers.